JetSetIlly/Gopher2600-Blog/content/posts/ntsc-colour-in-vintage-games/index.md

 The Smurf on the left has been rendered with a 26.7° palette, while the Smurf on the right is using a 25.7° palette.
 The differences are very slight, maybe even imperceptible.
 Blues are not helpful for our purposes.

-However, the there is a more noticeable change between the three palettes when looking at hue-14 and hue-15.
+However, there is a more noticeable change between the three palettes when looking at hue-14 and hue-15.
 In the 26.7° palette, hue-15 is more noticeably orange and hue-14 appears more brown than green.

 A great example of a ROM that uses hue-14 is _Space Invaders_, developed by Atari and released in 1980.